GoogleCloudPlatform/professional-services/examples/dataflow-xml-pubsub-to-gcs/README.md

 This pipeline is developed with the [Beam Python SDK](https://beam.apache.org/documentation/sdks/python/)
 - Please refer to the [Python](./python/) codebase

+# A compatible qwiklabs environment

+If you wish to execute this code within a Qwiklabs environment, you can use this [Stream messages from Pub/Sub by using Dataflow](https://cloud.google.com/pubsub/docs/stream-messages-dataflow)

 # Recommendations and next steps

 ## Best practices